awsdocs/amazon-mwaa-user-guide/doc_source/t-apache-airflow-202.md

 ### Why does the `dags backfill` Apache Airflow CLI command fail?
 Is there a workaround?<a name="troubleshooting-cli-backfill"></a>

+**Note**
+ The following applies only to Apache Airflow v2\.0\.2 environments\.

  The `backfill` command, like other Apache Airflow CLI commands, parses all DAGs locally before any DAGs are processed, regardless of which DAG the CLI operation applies to\.
-Because plugins and requirements are not yet installed on the web server by the time the CLI command runs, the parsing operation fails, and the `backfill` operation is not invoked\.
+In Amazon MWAA environments using Apache Airflow v2\.0\.2, because plugins and requirements are not yet installed on the web server by the time the CLI command runs, the parsing operation fails, and the `backfill` operation is not invoked\.
 If you did not have any requirements nor plugins in your environment, the `backfill` operation would succeed\.

  In order to be able to run the `backfill` CLI command, we recommend invoking it in a bash operator\.
 In a bash operator, `backfill` is initiated from the worker, allowing the DAGs to parse successfully as all necessary requirements and plguins are available and installed\.
 The following example shows how you can create a DAG with a `BashOperator` to run `backfill`\.